Main Menu

 Not on View

-DescriptionAmphoriskos.
-Dark blue ground with opaque yellow and opaque turquoise-blue decoration.
-Broad, inward-sloping rim-disk; cylindrical neck; obtuse-angled shoulder; top-shaped body; circular blue base-knob with a convex edge and a small hole on its underside at the center.
-Two blue vertical strap handles extend from the shoulder to the top of the neck.
-An unmarvered opaque turquoise-blue thread attached at the edge of the rim-disk; an opaque yellow thread, marvered, begun on the neck and wound spirally in uneven horizontal lines on the neck and shoulder; below this, three wide opaque turquoise-blue threads and several narrow opaque yellow threads, all marvered, tooled into a close-set zigzag pattern around the middle of the body; below this, an irregular opaque yellow thread is wound horizontally around the lower part of the body; opaque yellow streaks on the base-knob.
-Core-formed; applied rim-disk, handles, and base-knob; applied marvered and unmarvered threads.
-Vertical indentations on the body caused by the tooling of the zigzags.
+DescriptionThis amphoriskos has a dark blue ground decorated with opaque yellow and opaque turquoise-blue decoration.
+It features a broad, inward-sloping rim-disk, a cylindrical neck, an obtuse-angled shoulder, and a top-shaped body.
+The vessel stands on a circular blue base-knob with a convex edge and a small central hole on its underside.
+Two vertical blue strap handles extend from the shoulder to the top of the neck.
+An opaque turquoise-blue thread, unmarvered, is attached at the edge of the rim-disk.
+A marvered opaque yellow thread begins on the neck and is wound spirally in uneven horizontal lines around the neck and shoulder.
+Below this, three wide turquoise-blue threads and several narrow yellow threads, all marvered, are tooled into a close-set zigzag pattern around the middle of the body.
+An irregular opaque yellow thread is wound in horizontal lines around the lower body.
+Additional yellow streaks are visible on the base-knob.
+The vessel is core-formed, with applied rim-disk, handles, and base-knob, and applied marvered and unmarvered threads.
+Vertical indentations caused by the tooling of the zigzag pattern are visible on the body.

 Published ReferencesGrose, David F., Early Ancient Glass: Core-Formed, Rod-Formed, and Cast Vessels and Objects from the Late Bronze Age to the Early Roman Empire, 1600 B.C. to A.D.
 50, New York, Hudson Hills Press in association with the Toledo Museum of Art, 1989, Cat.
 No. 96, p.
 143.